Xylitol is a type of natural sugar alcohol found in plants and is also a type of colorless crystalline solid that is easily soluble in water.

 When the dog ingests xylitol, this compound gets rapidly absorbed into the bloodstream of the canine, which further leads to an influence in the release of insulin from the pancreas, which becomes responsible for the decreased blood sugar level of the canine.

 Another issue that xylitol can lead to for your dogs is severe liver damage.
-Well, we do not the exact reason for this to happen, however, liver enzymes usually become high in canines after they consume xylitol.
+Well, we do not know the exact reason for this to happen.
+However, liver enzymes usually become high in canines after they consume xylitol.

-Often, the liver enzyme peaks are mild, as well as canines recover fully with a little assistance from medicine that protects their liver.
+Often, the liver enzyme peaks are mild, and canines recover fully with a little assistance from medicine that protects their liver.
 On the other hand, sometimes the effect is so intense that your dog needs proper xylitol toxicity treatment.

 Allergic Reaction To Xylitol In Dogs